10 Common Lateral Movement Techniques and How to Stop Them

 - Reach high-value targets (like domain controllers or sensitive databases)

 Lateral movement is so pervasive that the MITRE ATT&CK framework classifies it as one of the core tactics used in modern cyberattacks.
-While a hacker may gain access to the network from phishing or compromised credentials, lateral movement techniques are how hackers turn an initial breach into an expansive attack.
+While a hacker may gain access to the network from phishing or compromised credentials, lateral movement techniques are how an initial breach cascades into an enterprise-wide crisis.

 Common Lateral Movement Techniques

-Though cyber threats are constantly evolving, many common lateral movement techniques fall into categories like:
+Though cyber threats are constantly evolving, many common lateral movement techniques fall into broad categories like:

 - Session hijacking: Attackers take control of existing sessions with remote services